SBNSoftware/SBNSoftware.github.io/SBNYoung/Git_Intro.md

 `git clone <URL>`.

 ### Creating a git branch
 You'll want to work on your own local feature branch: `git branch feature/your_feature_branch_name`.
+You can see that you are working on a new branch by typing `git status`.
 Once you have created and tested your local changes, you'll want to commit them and push them to the remote repository.

 ### Adding, Committing changes
+* Check `git status` to see the files you have changed (and to verify that you are working on the correct local branch).
-`git add -A` Adds all existing changes.
+* `git add -A` Adds all existing changes.
 Or you can type `git add <your_file>`.
-`git commit -m "Your documentation message"` Commits changes to your repository.
+* `git commit -m "Your documentation message"` Commits changes to your repository.

 ### Pushing and Pulling
 Before you push your changes to the remote repository, it is good practice to pull from the branch you would like to push to in order to resolve potential conflicts with changes that other people have made to that remote branch.
 Then push your local branch onto the remote repository and then merge it with the desired branch in what is known as a "pull request."